grafana/grafana/docs/sources/visualizations/histogram-draft.md

 - **Gauge.** Also known as a speedometer; best used when the data had defined boundary limits to warn users when they are falling under the normal range
 - **Graph.** Time charts that display data points over a time axis allowing users to overlap metrics to compare them overtime; easily modified and good for tracking outliers, state changes, or triggers

 This sample query is best represented using a stat if users want to see files they currently have as opposed to over time (which is better shown as a graph).
-A gauge would not be feasible because there is no defined range.
+A gauge would not be feasible without a defined range.

 # What size is a quarter of the files smaller than?